serjrd/fwhp/README.md

 ```

 ## Note
-The code was written in coffeescript and later compiled to js for those who has not yet fallen in love with coffee :)
+The code was written in coffeescript and later compiled to js for those who haven't yet fallen in love with coffee :)
-See .coffee files for code comments